THE IDEA FOR THE HARMONY & HEALING CHARITY

 “I saw you at the Long Beach Arena in 1976 and you were awesome!
 That was the best concert I’ve ever been to in my life!”

-Interestingly, these fans didn’t seem to care that I could not have been an original member of the band.
-They were experiencing a memory, and they were eager to share.
+Interestingly, these fans didn’t stop to consider that I could not have been an original member of the band.
+They were experiencing a memory and a moment, and they were eager to share.

 “I was in junior high in 1976”, I responded, wink-wink.